Shinobi Ninja

 Shinobi Ninja is an American rock and hip hop band from Brooklyn, New York.
+Formed in 2008, the band blends elements of rock, hip hop, heavy metal, punk rock, reggae, funk, and electronic music.
+The band has toured throughout the United States and has been featured by outlets including Billboard, EBONY, Spin, MTV, and Fuse TV.

 Origins

-Prior to joining the band, Baby G (Edara Johnson) was a professional dancer for Rihanna, P Diddy, Daddy Yankee, Jason Derulo and others.
+Prior to joining the band, Baby G (Edara Johnson) was a professional dancer for Rihanna, P Diddy, Daddy Yankee, Jason Derulo, Ricky Martin and others.
+BK Reader later reported that Johnson had also worked professionally with Cassie before joining the band, while EBONY described her as the band's female lead vocalist and noted her previous work performing professionally with Rihanna, Diddy and Santigold.
+Johnson also appeared in the music video for Cassie's 2006 single "Long Way 2 Go".

 Meanwhile, Axis, Mike, and Dave were in a band called Wax Machine, which broke up in early 2008.
 Shinobi Ninja formed shortly afterward.
 Several members of the band met at a rehearsal and recording studio called Progressive Music in the Film Center Building in the Hell's Kitchen neighborhood of Manhattan.
-Doobie Duke Sims, Jonny, and Mike worked at the studio, and Baby G took vocal classes there.
-In 2010, their original bass player Jonny left the band, and Alien Lex replaced him.
+Doobie Duke Sims, Jonny, and Mike worked at the studio, while Baby G took vocal classes there.
+In 2010, original bass player Jonny left the band and was replaced by Alien Lex.

-Of the six members of the band only Doobie Duke Sims and Alien Lex are originally from Brooklyn, both being born and raised in Bensonhurst.
-Lead singer Baby G is from Lawrence, Massachusetts.
-The twins Mike and Dave are from Piermont, New York.
+Of the six members of the band, only Doobie Duke Sims and Alien Lex are originally from Brooklyn, having both been raised in Bensonhurst.
+Lead vocalist Baby G is from Lawrence, Massachusetts.
+Twin brothers Kid Shreddi (Mike) and Terminator Dave are from Piermont, New York.
 Axis Powers is originally from Toronto, Ontario, Canada.
-Jarobi White of A Tribe Called Quest is the official unofficial 7th member and has performed with the band numerous times forming Jarobi Ninja.
+Jarobi White of A Tribe Called Quest has performed with the band on numerous occasions and has been referred to by the group as its "official unofficial" seventh member.

+Outside of the band, Doobie founded the Brooklyn streetwear brand Snow Milk in 2022.